HubSpot/Singularity/Docs/development/ui.md

 The app is built using Gulp (i.e. compiling ES6, etc), with npm being used to manage its dependencies (e.g. React, Bootstrap).

-We recommend you familiarise yourself with the following if you haven't used them before:
+We recommend you familiarize yourself with the following if you haven't used them before:

 * [ES6](http://es6-features.org/#Constants) is the language used for all logic.
 * [Stylus](http://learnboost.github.io/stylus/) is used instead of CSS.